MeanderingNinja/LitterLog-DataPipeline/README.md

 Repository containing an ETL pipeline and a data model for data storage using sqlalchemy, alembic, and postgresql.

 # What does this program do?
-The program operates as a data ingestion mechanism, actively monitoring the designated directory, denoted as `CAT_DATA_DMZ`, for the presence of newly introduced CSV files.
-Upon detection of a new file, the program imports the enclosed data into the designated database, the connection details of which are specified by the `DATABASE_URL` configuration parameter within the `config.py` file.<br>
+The program acts as a data ingestion mechanism, monitoring the `CAT_DATA_DMZ` directory for new CSV files.
+When a new file is detected, the program imports the data into the designated database defined by the `DATABASE_URL` configuration in `config.py`.<br>

 This program can be set up as a service running in the background, so it will always be running. <br>